-The Security Condition Byte (SCB) for the Reset Retry Counter in the security attributes must be satisfied.
+The Security Condition Byte (SCB) for the Reset Retry Counter in the security attributes shall be satisfied.
 This action decrements the reference PINs Unblocking Counter and resets the reference PIN Try Counter to TryLimit.

 The PIN unblocking counter restricts the number of times that the PIN can be unblocked.
 Once this value reaches zero, the PIN can no longer be unblocked.
 It is not possible to reset the Unblocking Counter back to its original value.